whisthq/whist/mandelbox-images/README.md

 ### Getting Started

-After cloning the repo, set up your EC2 instance with the setup script from the [ECS Host Setup](https://github.com/fractal/ecs-host-setup/) repository:
+After cloning the repo, set up your EC2 instance with the setup script from the `host-setup` subrepo.:

 ```shell
 ./setup_localdev_dependencies.sh